| Last update: 10.05.2021

 - Complicated winding-up proceedings

-The easiest and quickest way to begin a GmbH establishment is to use our online configurator to assemble your own German company.
-This can be ordered in a few minutes directly on our website.
+The easiest and quickest way to begin a GmbH establishment is to fill in our contact form.
+After you accepted our offer, the company formation can be ordered in a few minutes directly on our website.
 Following your order, we prepare the company establishment, book the appointments required for the GmbH establishment and have your company name checked at the local chamber (IHK).
 Our notary prepares the articles of association for your enterprise which may include special rules if requested.

 The actual company establishment will take place within 1-2 weeks.
 With the assistance of our office, it is possible for you to establish a GmbH in any city, town or village in Germany.
 The owners do not need to appear in person for the company establishment.
 Only the Executive Director will need to travel.